kvshi/watch/README.md

 Check logs deletion | Notify if too many archived redo logs wait for deletion.
 Wait for zombie | Notify if some sessions do nothing but still are active.
 Check job status | Notify if Oracle Job became broken.
+Check src structure | Notify if some source column has been changed.

 All functions were tested on Oracle 11.2 & 12.1 (single instance mode).